 numeric vector of length

-cores.
+ntor numeric array of dimensionnt * ncproviding diffusion length values.
+Thentdiffusion length values are assumed to correspond to the respectiventisotope values.
+If only a numeric vector is provided, it is assumed that these diffusion lengths are valid for allnccores.
 If an array is provided, each column provides the diffusion lengths for the respective core.
-Note that the units of the diffusion length must match the units ofres
+Note that the units of the diffusion length must match the units ofres.- res

 the sampling (e.g., temporal) resolution of the isotope data; determines the frequency axis of the transfer function.